fabi200123/garm-provider-gcp/README.md

     --provider-name gcp
 ```

 Always find a recent image to use.
+For example, to see available Windows server 2022 iamges, run something like `gcloud compute images list --filter windows-2022` or just search [here](https://console.cloud.google.com/compute/images).

 ## Tweaking the provider